-WHO WHEN PROCESSES DONE Rick Hansen Foundation Consultations began 2019 YQR completed the process to become RHF Accessibility Certified SaskAbilities Consultations began February 2022 SaskAbilities recommended community groups to consult in the future Saskatchewan Association of Rehabilitation Centres Consultations began February 2022 SARC reviews plans and gives list of recommendations CNIB Consultations began February 2022 CNIB reviews plans and gives list of recommendations P3A Interior Designers and Architects Ongoing - all new projects and builds We consult to ensure all new additions meet accessibility requirements Local Airport Organizations (RAA, CATSA) Once every month Discuss airport and airport grounds accessibility concerns and changes with all tenants and companies Canadian Hearing Services Consultation initiated September 13, 2024 Virtual Meeting September Recommendations were CHS provided the first consultation on Accessibility Plan and Feedback Process document and gave recommendations for what they would like us to work on adding to YQR and Accessibility Plan.
+WHO WHEN PROCESSES DONE 2025 Progress Report Rick Hansen Foundation Consultations began 2019 YQR completed the process to become RHF Accessibility Certified Ongoing, Consulting in June 2025 SaskAbilities Consultations began February 2022 SaskAbilities recommended community groups to consult in the future Ongoing, Consulting in June 2025 Saskatchewan Association of Rehabilitation Centres Consultations began February 2022 SARC reviews plans and gives list of recommendations Ongoing, Consulting in June 2025 CNIB Consultations began February 2022 CNIB reviews plans and gives list of recommendations Ongoing, Consulting in June 2025 P3A Interior Designers and Architects Ongoing - all new projects and builds We consult to ensure all new additions meet accessibility requirements Ongoing, every project Local Airport Organizations (RAA, CATSA) Once every month Discuss airport and airport grounds accessibility concerns and changes with all tenants and companies Ongoing, 1 st Tuesday of every month Consultation initiated September 13, 2024 III St CONSUITATION ON Ongoing, Consulting in June 2025 Virtual Meeting September Process document and gave Recommendations were sent September 23rd 2024 recommendations for what they would like us to work on adding to YQR and Canadian Hearing Services (CHS) Next Consultation planned: Early 2025 Accessibility Plan.
 Question asked: What could we do to better service the community based on information in our accessibility plan?
-Discussion based on: What we are already doing and recommendations of what we can do next to improve.
-Recommendations from CHS: (CHS) sent September 23rd 2024 1.
-Hearing Loops 2.
-On-Demand American Sign Language (ASL) Interpreting Next Consultation planned: Early 2025 3.
-Incorporating a "Welcome" message in American Sign Language (ASL) for digital signage throughout the airport.
-4. CHS Interpreting Request Form to schedule ASL Interpreters and/or CART (captioning) Next steps: Incorporate these services and regular consultations.
+Discussion based on what we are already doing and recommendations for what we can do next to improve.
+Recommendations from CHS:

+ACCESSIBILITY PLAN ACCESSIBILITY PLAN Hearing Loops On-Demand American Sign Language (ASL) Interpreting Incorporating a "Welcome" message in American Sign Language (ASL) for digital signage throughout the airport.
+CHS Interpreting Request Form to schedule ASL Interpreters and/or CART (captioning) Next steps: Incorporate these services and regular and regular consultations.